 Breakfast is often somewhat optional when kapha is elevated.
 Kapha benefits tremendously from the unforced, overnight fast between dinner and breakfast.
 If the appetite has not returned upon waking, it’s likely that a light breakfast of fresh fruit or tea will suffice.
 If breakfast does feel important to you, consider:

-- A substantive serving of fresh fruit: stewed apples, a fruit salad, a fruit smoothie, or some freshly juiced fruit.
+- A substantive serving of fresh fruit: stewed apples, a fruit salad—choose fruits like apples, apricots, berries, mangos, peaches, and strawberries, a fruit smoothie, or some freshly juiced fruit.

 - Need something more?
-Hot cereals, like grits, millet, or hot barley cereal, are excellent choices.
-You can even add a little dried fruit or a dab of honey to the mix, if you like.
+Hot cereals, like seasoned barley or rice porridge, are excellent choices.
+You can even add a little dried fruit or a dab of honey if you like.

 - Another option would be muesli with warm rice milk and a slice of rye toast.